YiweiC1W/pedestrians_detection/README.md

 or you can use args '--path' to choose your image folder

+'--task' to choose your task eg: '--task 1' or '--task 2'

 '--conf' to choose your confidence threshold

 '--device' to choose your device 'cpu' or 'gpu'

-'--video' bool(true or false), if you want to save video, default is true
+'--video' bool(true or false), if you want to save video, default is false

-'--picture' bool(true or false), if you want to save picture, default is true
+'--picture' bool(true or false), if you want to save picture, default is false

 ### run example
-python task1.py
+python main.py --task 1

 ## 如何更新代码